-Recap: Zani’s elation, inspired by Jake’s meticulous notes on preconceptual care, soon makes way for a sense of dread.
+Recap for blog 11 – Lavender, rose, mint and jasmine: Zani’s elation, inspired by Jake’s meticulous notes on preconceptual lifestyle and care, soon makes way for a sense of dread.
 Who would have guessed that co-creating a baby would be such a colossal responsibility?
 But then, a new feeling emerges …

 He reaches for the file propped up on my knees.